FoNE: Precise Single-Token Number Embeddings via Fourier Features: FoNE on Binary Classification and Modular Arithmetic Task

-In this section, we demonstrate that FoNE outperforms other methods on binary classification tasks, benefiting from its precise representation.
+In this section, we demonstrate that FoNE outperforms other methods on binary classification tasks and modular arithmetic tasks, benefiting from its precise representation.

-\paragraph{Dataset} Each example in the dataset is formatted as \texttt{[num1,num2,num3]}, where the integers \texttt{num1}, \texttt{num2}, and \texttt{num3} are sorted in ascending order (\(num1 \leq num2 \leq num3\)) to ensure uniqueness and eliminate duplicate representations of the same combination.
+\paragraph{Binary Classification Task} Each example in the dataset is formatted as \texttt{[num1,num2,num3]}, where the integers \texttt{num1}, \texttt{num2}, and \texttt{num3} are sorted in ascending order (\(num1 \leq num2 \leq num3\)) to ensure uniqueness and eliminate duplicate representations of the same combination.
 The integers are uniformly sampled from the range \([0, 1000]\).
 The label for each example is determined by evaluating the linear equation

 using predefined coefficients \(a=1.5\), \(b=-2\), \(c=0.5\), and \(d=10\) and \(a=1.5\), \(b=-2\), \(c=0.5\), and \(d=-190\).
 If the result is greater than zero, the label is assigned as \texttt{1}; otherwise, it is assigned as \texttt{0}.
 The dataset is divided into training, validation, and test subsets, as outlined in Table \ref{tab:dataset_sizes}.
+Figure \ref{fig:classacc} and Figure \ref{fig:classacc2} show that FoNE outperforms the regular embedding method, XVAL, and even a fine-tuned Llama-3.2-1B model by requiring less data and achieving higher accuracy.